Eliab Harvey: Retirement

 Rolls Park, the Harvey family home, from Views of the seats of noblemen and gentlemen in England, Wales, Scotland and Ireland, Second Series, Volume III, by John Preston Neale, 1826.

 Returning to naval service some months after the action, Harvey was given the 80-gun HMS Tonnant as his first flagship, in which he remained until 1809.
-Serving under Lord Gambier in the Channel Fleet, Harvey was outraged not to be given command of the British ships in action at the Battle of Basque Roads.
+Serving under Lord Gambier in the Channel Fleet, Harvey was outraged not to be given command of the British ships in action at the Battle of the Basque Roads.
 Harvey expressed his disgust that command had been given to the more junior Lord Cochrane in no uncertain terms to Gambier, and was dismissed from the admiral's council as a result.
 When the operation was initially successful, Gambier refused to support Cochrane and as a result an opportunity to annihilate the French Atlantic Fleet was lost.
 The ensuing dispute lasted years and involved a court martial that eventually acquitted Gambier, and only ended with Cochrane's dismissal from the service five years later.

-Harvey was not embroiled in the political arguments surrounding the action, as he had resigned his commission on 23 May 1809, before the attack went ahead, in protest at Cochrane's preferment.
+Harvey was not embroiled in the political arguments surrounding the action as he had resigned his commission on 23 May 1809, a month after the attack went ahead, in protest at Cochrane's preferment.
 Returning to the Navy a year later on 21 March 1810, Harvey was never again called to active service, Gambier blocking his efforts to obtain gainful employment.
 Despite his failure to return to the sea, Harvey's seniority brought more promotions; he made vice-admiral in 1810 and finally became a full admiral in 1819.
 He was also made a Knight Commander of the Order of the Bath in 1815 when the order was reformed, becoming a Knight Grand Cross in 1825.
 Harvey's retirement included a further period in politics, returning to his seat as MP for Essex between 1820 and 1830.

 Harvey died in 1830 at his family estate of Rolls Park and was buried in the Harvey family crypt at St Andrew's Church at Hempstead, Essex, near Saffron Walden, which contains the remains of over 50 family members, including his ancestor's brother, Dr. William Harvey.
 His coffin is still in the crypt, and can be viewed on request.
 On the wall of church is a hatchment in his honour originally placed shortly after his death and restored in 1958 after it was destroyed in the partial collapse of the church in 1884.
 A large wall memorial to him is also visible in the church, which also commemorates his youngest son William, who died in 1823 aged 22.

 The crest of the Harvey Grammar School of Folkestone bears Harvey's motto as well as his ship's name 'Temeraire'.
 The crest was designed by Eliab Harvey.

+Arms

+The funeral hatchment of Admiral Sir Eliab Harvey (1758–1830), bearing on one side his arms on a black ground, combined with those of his wife Louisa (nee Nugent), daughter of Robert Nugent, 1st Earl Nugent, on white, 1830.